jacubero/aws-architect-associate/docs/database.rst

    :align: center

    Use of CPU and memory of processes or threads on a DB instance

+In RDS, the Enhanced Monitoring metrics shown in the Process List view are organized as follows:

+  * *RDS child processes*.
+Shows a summary of the RDS processes that support the DB instance, for example ``aurora`` for Amazon Aurora DB clusters and ``mysqld`` for MySQL DB instances.
+Process threads appear nested beneath the parent process.
+Process threads show CPU utilization only as other metrics are the same for all threads for the process.
+The console displays a maximum of 100 processes and threads.
+The results are a combination of the top CPU consuming and memory consuming processes and threads.
+If there are more than 50 processes and more than 50 threads, the console displays the top 50 consumers in each category.
+This display helps you identify which processes are having the greatest impact on performance.

+  * *RDS processes*.
+Shows a summary of the resources used by the RDS management agent, diagnostics monitoring processes, and other AWS processes that are required to support RDS DB instances.

+  * *OS processes*.
+Shows a summary of the kernel and system processes, which generally have minimal impact on performance.

 * **Performance Insights** uses lightweight data collection methods that don’t impact the performance of your applications, and makes it easy to see which SQL statements are causing the load, and why.
 It requires no configuration or maintenance, and is currently available for Amazon Aurora (PostgreSQL- and MySQL-compatible editions), Amazon RDS for PostgreSQL, MySQL, MariaDB, SQL Server and Oracle.
 It provides an easy and powerful dashboard showing load on your database.
 It helps you identify source of bottlenecks: top SQL queries, wait statistics.
 It has an adjustable time frame (hour, day week, month).
 With 7 days of free performance history retention, it's easy to track down and solve a wide variety of issues.
 If you need longer-term retention, you can choose to pay for up to two years of performance history retention.